dharple/detox/README.md

 Master: [![Build Status](https://travis-ci.org/dharple/detox.svg?branch=master)](https://travis-ci.org/dharple/detox)
 Develop: [![Build Status](https://travis-ci.org/dharple/detox.svg?branch=develop)](https://travis-ci.org/dharple/detox)

+# Warning

+I am not actively developing this version.
+[Version 2] is under development, but is not ready for release.
+I've created a separate repository because it's a total rewrite in a new language.

 # Overview

 detox is a program that renames files to make them easier to work with under